ma1loc/mac_addr_changer/README.md

 ![Network Icon](https://img.icons8.com/color/48/000000/network-card.png)
-*A simple tool to change your device's MAC address*
+*A simple tool allows you to change your device's network interface's MAC address (the physical address assigned to your network adapter). *

 ---